Dr. Julian Klapowitz of Travel Medicine Consultations can provide the yellow fever vaccine New York City residents seek as part of their travel plans.

 Yellow fever is found in sub-Saharan Africa and South America.
 It occurs more frequently in Africa than in South America.

-Yellow Fever Vaccines and Prevention:
+Yellow Fever Vaccines in NYC and Prevention:

 Mosquito avoidance is important.
 There are currently two vaccines in the United States: